 D. Feasibility study

-B. Quantitative risk analysis determines the probability, financial impact, and calculates a risk event value for risk in the project.
+Answer is B. Quantitative risk analysis determines the probability, financial impact, and calculates a risk event value for risk in the project.
 Choice A, subjective, is not a valid risk management term.
 C, qualitative, also reviews the probability and impact of each risk event, but does not assign a financial value that quantitative analysis does.
 Generally, quantitative analysis quantifies the risk through a study, while qualitative analysis qualifies the risk event for more analysis.
 Feasibility studies, choice D, are usually done early in the business analysis to determine the project’s ability to achieve expectations.

 7. The business analyst for the NIU Project works with 74 stakeholders to elicit and manage requirements.
 The business analyst will be serving as the hub of communications for the project and has to speak often with stakeholders.
 What has the most impact on the message?